jeremyjyang/BioClients/README.md

 $ python3 -m BioClients.pubchem.Client -h
 ```

+## Design pattern

+Generally each module includes command-line app `Client.py` which calls
+functions in a corresponding `Utils.py`, providing all capabilities
+by import of the module.
+Functions can write to an output file
+or return a Pandas dataframe.

-## Data structures and formats, XML, JSON, and CSV/TSV
+## Data structures and formats, XML, JSON, and TSV

 BioClients is designed to be simple and practical, and XML, JSON
-and CSV/TSV are likewise simple in many respects, yet a great deal
+and TSV are likewise simple in many respects, yet a great deal
 of conceptual and technological progress is reflected.
 XML and JSON
 can represent arbitrarily complex data objects, comprised of nested lists,
 dictionaries, and trees of primary types.
-CSV/TSV represents tables of
+TSV represents tables of
 rows and columns, related by common keys, reflecting the development
 of SQL and relational databases.
-Transforming JSON to CSV/TSV, as these
+Transforming JSON to TSV, as these
 clients generally do, projects data objects to tables useful for many
 applications (e.g. machine learning).